 In addition to the above, you’ll also want to think through how to add branding and personality to your studio space.
 Consider having a bookcase behind you with some pieces that represent you and your new show.

 4. Write a Script

-You may not have a good light or a high-quality microphone for your video podcast just yet, but what you absolutely need to have right from the start is a detailed script or what we call a “run of show.”
+You may not have good lighting or a high-quality microphone for your video podcast just yet, but what you absolutely need to have right from the start is a detailed script.
+We call this a run of show.

 Podcast scripts serve as blueprints for each of your episodes.
 Annette Fischer, a content marketer and writer at Get Good Grade, points out that a podcast script doesn’t require specific knowledge or profound writing experience, but she recommends using the following tips when drafting it:

 - Conversational tone.
 Try to use everyday language in your script and keep it natural and casual.

 - Delivery notes.
 These notes are emphasis elements in your script, which can especially come in handy if you’re a beginner.
 Put delivery notes to highlight the pauses, certain phrases in your script and to maintain the pace of the podcast.